Ideals in PBW-algebras

 julia> M = SubquoModule(F, AM, BM)

-by submodule of F generated by
+by graded submodule of F with 3 generators

 julia> AN = Rg[y;];